 While many states have embraced cannabidiol use, CBD in North Carolina is still a murky issue.
 The 2018 Farm Bill has prompted many US states to legalize industrial hemp products and allow medical marijuana for certain conditions.

 However, North Carolina CBD laws often conflict with each other, making its legality difficult to discern.
-Can users buy the best CBD oil in the state?
+Is it possible for users to purchase the best CBD oil in the state?
 Read more to find out.

 On the other hand, marijuana is still highly restricted in states across the country.
 Unlike industrial hemp, marijuana has higher psychoactive chemical content.
 This makes it generally unsafe to provide for public consumption.

 However, medical marijuana has been legalized at the federal level, so some states allowed its use for those with specific ailments.